mooxphp/jobs/README.md

 ```

-You can publish and run the migrations with:
+You should publish and run the migrations with:

 ```
 php artisan vendor:publish --tag="filament-jobs-monitor-migrations"
 php artisan migrate
 ```

 ## Usage

 Just run a Background Job and go to the route `/admin/queue-monitors` to see the jobs.

-### Authorization - outdated!
-Use Shield instead!
+## Authorization - outdated!

+Outdated.
+Use Shield instead.

 If you would like to prevent certain users from accessing your page, you should register a policy: